 Prerequisites may apply.
 Please check the course description for information.
+Course availability subject to staffing and student enrollment.

 VET201 INTRO TO ELECTRONICS/ROBOTICS GR: 9, 10, 11; One-half year; Credit: 0.5

 Intro to Electronics and Robotics introduces students to the study of electricity and electronics.
 Students will construct basic electrical circuits using bulbs, flashing LED's, and solar cells.
 Safety and electrical career opportunities will be key components of this class.